pmd/pmd/docs/pages/next_major_development.md

 an API is tagged as `@Deprecated` or not in the latest minor release.
 During the development of 7.0.0, we may decide to remove some APIs that were not tagged as deprecated, though we'll try to avoid it." %}

+#### 6.49.0

+##### Deprecated API

+* In order to reduce the dependency on Apex Jorje classes, the following methods have been deprecated.
+  These methods all leaked internal Jorje enums.
+These enums have been replaced now by enums the PMD's AST package.
+    * {% jdoc !!apex::lang.apex.ast.ASTAssignmentExpression#getOperator() %}
+    * {% jdoc !!apex::lang.apex.ast.ASTBinaryExpression#getOperator() %}
+    * {% jdoc !!apex::lang.apex.ast.ASTBooleanExpression#getOperator() %}
+    * {% jdoc !!apex::lang.apex.ast.ASTPostfixExpression#getOperator() %}
+    * {% jdoc !!apex::lang.apex.ast.ASTPrefixExpression#getOperator() %}

+  All these classes have now a new `getOp()` method.
+Existing code should be refactored to use this method instead.
+  It returns the new enums, like {% jdoc apex::lang.apex.ast.AssignmentOperator %}, and avoids the dependency to Jorje.

 #### 6.48.0

 ##### CPD CLI